Everyone knows that women undergo massive physical, psychological and hormonal changes when having babies but…

 Studies show that actual growth occurs within the areas of the brain that are involved with parenting when fathers take on a more active role.
 These astonishing changes were apparent in as little as 4 months following birth.

-The hypothalamus (an area responsible for sensitivity) showed an increase in gray matter, while there was a notable decrease in the orbitofrontal cortex (regulates stress and cognitive processing) at the same time.
+The hypothalamus (an area responsible for sensitivity) showed an increase in gray matter, while there was a notable decrease in the orbitofrontal cortex (which regulates stress and cognitive processing) at the same time.
 Growth was also seen for the first time in the lateral frontal cortex, the area of the brain that encourages fathers to experience an emotional connection with their babies.

 Can Fatherhood Reduce Risky Behavior?